 - 5. Vaccination status and history is private personal health information.
-No one will be asked for proof of vaccination to participate in Speed Skating BC activities. - 6.
-Masks are recommended indoors off the ice for those aged 12+ who have not received both immunization shots
+No one will be asked for proof of vaccination to participate in Speed Skating BC activities unless directed by the PHO. - 6.
+Wear a mask in places where it is required, if you are sick and cannot stay away from others, or as a personal choice.
+Some people may choose to continue to wear a mask because they are more comfortable wearing a mask or because they, or someone in their family, may be at higher risk and want to take extra precautions - 7.
+Masks are recommended indoors off the ice for those members aged 12+ who have not received both immunization shots